 Materials: Cellulose and Cotton

-Sustainable and Ethical Practices: Grove Co. makes these European dishcloths from biodegradable cellulose and cotton.
+Sustainable and Ethical Practices: Grove Collaborative makes these European dishcloths from biodegradable cellulose and cotton.

-These reusable and highly absorbent sponge cloths are great paper towel alternatives.
+These highly absorbent and reusable cloths made of sponge cloths are great paper towel alternatives.
 They come in two adorable prints: a cheerful lemon pattern and an arc pattern in blue and yellow.

 Materials: Cellulose, Cotton, Mirabilite (Natural Mineral Salt)